 It’s time for Literary Wives, a blogging club that looks at the depiction of wives in fiction!

-Please make sure to check out the posts by the other wives and join in the discussion if you’ve read A Separation by Katie Kitamura!
+As always, if you haven’t already please make sure to check out the posts by the other wives and join in the discussion if you’ve read The Summer Wives by Beatriz Williams!
 There are definitely spoilers ahead.

 What does the book say about being a wife?

 That it sucks?
 I can’t recall if Miranda is married when she comes back to the island in 1969 but obviously the two wives in the book are Miranda’s mother, whose second husband dies quite soon after they marry, and Joseph’s ‘mysterious’ mother.
 Miranda’s mother is left to figure out what to do with everything, the money, the house, the children, when her husband is killed but it’s 1951 so women can barely do anything themselves.
 And Joseph’s mother is imprisoned by the decisions she made years ago (there might be a third timeline for when she’s young and so is Hugh Fischer).
 All in all The Summer Wives is a grim showing for women.

 Honestly you should visit the other blogs because they will have done a way better job at having this discussion.
 Forgive me ladies!